menu

 Demographics

-In terms of college education, Wendover - Dugway is nearly on par with the US average for all cities of 21.84%: 17.46% of adults 25 and older in Wendover - Dugway have a bachelor's degree or advanced degree.
+The percentage of adults in Wendover - Dugway who are college-educated is close to the national average for all communities of 21.84%: 17.46% of the adults in Wendover - Dugway have a bachelor's degree or advanced degree.

 The per capita income in Wendover - Dugway in 2022 was $28,035, which is low income relative to Utah, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,140 for a family of four.
 However, Wendover - Dugway contains both very wealthy and poor people as well.